cloudfoundry-incubator/kubo-release/README.md

     bosh -d cfcr run-errand smoke-tests
     ```
 ###  <a name='ConfiguringCFCR'></a>Configuring CFCR
 Please check out our manifest and ops-files in kube-deployment for examples on how to configure kubo-release.
 Additionally, we have a [doc page](docs/configuring-kubernetes-properties.md) to describe how to configure Kubernetes components for the release.

+CFCR can be deployed with Pod Security Policies.
+Check for more details in [the
+doc](docs/pod-security-policy-walkthrough.md)

+####  <a name='ProxyWithCFCR'></a>Configuring Proxy for CFCR
+CFCR allows you to configure proxy for all components.
+Check [recommendations
+for no proxy settings](docs/using-proxy.md) first.

 ###  <a name='BOSHLite'></a>BOSH Lite
 CFCR clusters on BOSH Lite are intended for development.
 We run the [deploy_cfcr_lite](https://github.com/cloudfoundry-incubator/kubo-deployment/blob/master/bin/deploy_cfcr_lite) script to provision a cluster with the latest stemcell and master of kubo-release.
 This requires that the cloned kubo-release repository can be found from `cd ../kubo-release` from within the kubo-deployment directory.